Print Save

 What is a parole hearing?

-A parole hearing is a proceeding before the Board to determine whether an applicant can safely be released from custody back into the community before the natural expiry of their custodial sentence.
-During the parole hearing, applicants are given an opportunity to tell the Board why they should be granted parole.
+A parole hearing is a proceeding before the OPB to determine whether an applicant can safely be released from custody back into the community before the natural expiry of their custodial sentence.
+During the parole hearing, applicants are given an opportunity to tell the OPB why they should be granted parole.

 Where are parole hearings held?

-A parole hearing is held where the inmate is serving their sentence.
-If the applicant gives up (waives) their right to a hearing, the Board will consider all relevant information on file and will make a decision without attending the correctional institution.
-If the applicant waives their right to be considered for parole entirely, the Board will not hold any parole hearings.
+Parole hearings are held electronically.
+The applicant attends the hearing by video from the correctional institution where they are serving their sentence.
+All other hearing participants, including the victim, the members who will make the decision on the application for parole, and any assistants approved to attend, also attend the hearing by video.
+If the applicant gives up (waives) their right to a hearing, the OPB will consider all relevant information on file and will decide whether the applicant qualifies for parole.
+If the applicant waives their right to be considered for parole entirely, the OPB will not hold a parole hearing and will not consider the applicant for parole.

 Who is a Case Management Officer?